Generic Name: tiotropium bromide

 16 HOW SUPPLIED/STORAGE AND HANDLING

-The HandiHaler device is gray colored with a green piercing button.
-It is imprinted with Spiriva HandiHaler (tiotropium bromide inhalation powder), the Boehringer Ingelheim company logo, and the Pfizer company logo.
-It is also imprinted to indicate that Spiriva capsules should not be stored in the HandiHaler device and that the HandiHaler device is only to be used with Spiriva capsules.
+The HANDIHALER device is gray colored with a green piercing button.
+It is imprinted with Spiriva HANDIHALER (tiotropium bromide inhalation powder), the Boehringer Ingelheim company logo.
+It is also imprinted to indicate that Spiriva capsules should not be stored in the HANDIHALER device and that the HANDIHALER device is only to be used with Spiriva capsules.

 Spiriva capsules are packaged in an aluminum/aluminum blister card and joined along a perforated-cut line.
 Spiriva capsules should always be stored in the blister and only removed immediately before use.
 The drug should be used immediately after the packaging over an individual Spiriva capsule is opened.

 - carton containing 5 Spiriva capsules (1 unit-dose blister card) and 1 HANDIHALER inhalation device (NDC 0597-0075-75) (institutional pack)

 - carton containing 30 Spiriva capsules (3 unit-dose blister cards) and 1 HANDIHALER inhalation device (NDC 0597-0075-41)